Grieving families mourn overnight at Thai temples after nursery massacre

 The last of his 38 victims were his own wife and child at home, before turning his gun on himself.
 The children were mostly knifed to death while adults were shot, police said.

-While Khamrap’s motive may never be known, deputy police chief Surachet Hakpan suggested it was “because of his constant stress ... his family, his money and his legal cases.
+While Khamrap’s motive may never be known, deputy police chief Surachet Hakpan suggested it was “because of his constant stress... his family, his money and his legal cases.
 So he acted aggressively”.

 Kittisak Polprakan, a 29-year-old who witnessed the killing spree, described Khamrap as being calm as he emerged from Young Children's Development Centre, having slashed nearly two dozen toddlers with a large curved blade, adding: “It was so quiet.
 There was no noise, no screaming, nothing.
 It was only him who walked out.”